 Members of the Board of Directors of Universal Stainless who are employed by Universal Stainless presently receive no additional remuneration for acting as directors.
 Universal Stainless compensates its non-employee directors at the rate of \$20,000 per year, plus \$2,500 for each regular quarterly meeting of the Board of Directors attended.
 In addition, Universal Stainless reimburses directors for reasonable out-of-pocket expenses incurred by them in connection with their attendance at Board of Directors and Committee meetings.
+On April 15, 2009 the Board of Directors of Universal Stainless initiated a remuneration of \$750.00, to the non-employee directors, for the attendance of each meeting held in addition to the regularly scheduled meetings as referenced above.
+The additional compensation for attendance at the non-regular quarterly meetings will not exceed \$10,000.00 in any one term year.

-The members of the Board of Directors of Universal Stainless who also serve as members of the Audit Committee or Compensation Committee will receive \$1,000 for each regularly scheduled Audit Committee or Compensation Committee meeting attended.
-Two regularly scheduled Audit Committee meetings will be held in the first quarter of the year and one meeting will be held in each of the remaining quarters of the year.
-Four regularly scheduled Compensation Committee meetings will be held during the year.
+The members of the Board of Directors of Universal Stainless who also serve as members of the Audit Committee or Compensation Committee receive \$1,000 for each regularly scheduled Audit Committee or Compensation Committee meeting attended.
+Two regularly scheduled Audit Committee meetings typically are held in the first quarter of the year, and one meeting typically is held in each of the remaining quarters of the year.
+Four regularly scheduled Compensation Committee meetings the year.

 Certain members of the Board of Directors of Universal Stainless are also eligible for the grant of options under the Stock Incentive Plan.
 Eligible Directors are directors who are not employees of Universal Stainless and do not own in excess of 5% of the Company's outstanding common stock.
-Eligible Directors are granted options to purchase 10,000 shares per year of common stock in increments of 2,500 shares.
-The options will be granted on May 31, August 31, November 30 and February 28 of each year.
-The per share exercise price will be equal to the closing price of a share of the Company's common stock on The Nasdaq Global Market for the trading day immediately preceding the date on which the option is granted.
-Options granted to Eligible Directors will vest in three installments beginning on the first anniversary of the grant date, at which time 33% of the options will vest.
-On the second anniversary date of the original grant date, an additional 33% of the options will vest, and the remainder of the options will vest on the third anniversary of the original grant.
-Options granted to Eligible Directors will expire 10 years from the option grant date.
+Eligible Directors are granted options to purchase 10,000 shares per year of common stock in four equal installments of 2,500 shares.
+The installments are granted on May 31, August 31, November 30 and February 28 of each year.
+The per share exercise price is equal to the closing price of a share of the Company's common stock on The Nasdaq Global Market for the trading day immediately preceding the date of the grant.
+Options granted to Eligible Directors vest in three installments beginning on the first anniversary of the grant date, at which time 33% of the options will vest.
+On the second anniversary of the grant date, an additional 33% of the options will vest, and the remainder of the options will vest on the third anniversary of the grant date.
 All of the current directors who are not employees of Universal Stainless are Eligible Directors.